 Think about what it is that people are loving about these moments in your video and consider how you might be able to recreate them in your future content.

-What else your audience is watching 👨👩👧👦
+See what other channels your audience is watching 👨👩👧👦

 Get inspiration for videos that will resonate with your audience by checking out what they’re already into.
 Head to the Audience tab for insights on which other channels they watch, and even the specific videos that they viewed recently.